RI-SE/isoObject/README.md

 * Receive and handle messages on UDP from test server
 * Periodically send MONR messages to the test server

-The user is responsible for updating the values populating the MONR message using the various setters.
+The values populating the MONR message must be continously updated using the corresponding setters, all values are per default 0.

 For each ISO22133 message there is a signal/callback function associated that is called every time a message arrives.
-If your test object needs to to anything special at the reception of a certain message, override the corresponding virtual function.
+If your test object needs to do anything special at the reception of a certain message, override the corresponding virtual function.
 Example: